TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.parse.rst

 The URL quoting functions focus on taking program data and making it safe for use as URL components by quoting special characters and appropriately encoding non-ASCII text.
-They also support reversing these operations to recreate the original data from the contents of a URL component if that task isn't already covered by the URL parsing functions above.
+They also support reversing these operations to recreate the original data kutoka the contents of a URL component if that task isn't already covered by the URL parsing functions above.

 .. function:: quote(string, safe='/', encoding=None, errors=None)